Tanya Khovanova's Toy Reviews:

 Ticket to Ride Europe Up to 5 players.
 (Takes 1 - 1.5 hours)

-There is another interesting version of this game that is called Ticket to Ride Marklin.
-This version is more cruel - you are working hard on building a road for your expensive ticket and other players may block you very fast.
-You do not have a safety backing of station houses.
+Another interesting version of this game is called Ticket to Ride Marklin.
+This version is crueler: you are working hard to build a road for your expensive ticket and other players may swiftly block you.
+In addition, you have no safety backing from station houses.
 This game also takes a little bit more time.

-For high school children preparing for math and programming competitions and adults
+For high school children preparing for math and programming competitions, and for adults

 Ricochet Robots.
-Can be palyed with any number of players.
-Can be stopped any time.
+(Can be played with any number of players.
+Can be stopped at any time.)

-Ricochet Robots requires seconds to learn and extreme brain processing power to play.
+While Ricochet Robots only requires seconds to learn, it also demands extreme brain processing power to play.
 Essentially, you have to calculate the shortest path algorithm in your head.
-Playing with one powerful person in a group might be intimidating.
-At the same time, it is great practice for rusty brains.
+One powerful player might intimidate a whole group, but at the same time, it is great practice for rusty brains.